ctdk/jovian-noise/README.md

 This was originally inspired by a QBASIC program at http://www.spaceacademy.net.au/spacelab/projects/jovrad/jovrad.htm, but uses external libraries for many of the calculations and can optionally limit the returned results to when Jupiter will be above the horizon at your location.

-To run this program, you will need to obtain the VSOP87 files for planet locations (an archive is located at ftp://cdsarc.u-strasbg.fr/pub/cats/VI%2F81/) and place them in a directory somewhere.
+To run this program, you will need to obtain the VSOP87 files for planet locations (an archive is located at ftp://cdsarc.u-strasbg.fr/pub/cats/VI%2F81/, but a github mirror located at https://github.com/ctdk/vsop87 is probably easiest) and place them in a directory somewhere.
 The environment variable VSOP87 must be set to the path of the directory with the VSOP87 files.

 ```
     Usage of ./jovian-noise:
       -duration duration
             Duration (in golang ParseDuration format) from the start time to calculate the forecast (default 720h0m0s)
       -interval int
             Interval in minutes to calculate the forecast (default 30)
       -lat int
             Optional latitute.
 If given, will limit results to when Jupiter is above the horizon at this location.
 Requires -lon
+      -local
+            Optionally use this computer's timzone to display results.
+Conflicts with -timezone and -offset-hours.
       -lon int
             Optional longitude.
 If given, will limit results to when Jupiter is above the horizon at this location.
 Requires -lat
+      -non-io-a
+            Include forecasts for the non-Io-A radio source.
+      -offset-hours float
+            Optional offset in hours east of UTC to display results.
+Offsets to the west should be given with negative numbers (e.g. '-offset-hours -7').
+Conflicts with -timezone and -local.
+      -output string
+            How to format the forecast for output.
+Currently acceptable options are: text (default), json. (default "text")
       -start-time string
-    	    Start time (in RFC 3339 format) to calculate Jupiter radio storm forecasts (defaults to now)
+            Start time (in RFC 3339 format) to calculate Jupiter radio storm forecasts (defaults to the start of the current hour)
+      -timezone string
+            Optional timezone for displaying results.
+Conflicts with -offset-hours and -local.
+      -version
+            Print version number and exit.
 ```

 ### Credits